Matin-Mansouri/AppliedAI/README.md

 The detailed methodologies, dataset preparation, and results are documented in the project report.
 Below is a brief overview:

-- **Database**: The dataset is a part of the publicly available Places365Standard dataset, with images resized to 256x256 pixels and normalized the original dataset  is a large-scale venue classification dataset comprising approximately 1.8 million training images and 36,500 validation images across 365 classes.
+- **Database**: The dataset is a part of the publicly available Places365Standard dataset, with images 256x256 pixels and normalized.The images are organized into folders according to their respective classes and are in JPEG format.we selected five specific classes form original dataset: "airport_terminal" "market"
+  "movie_theater" "museum" and "restaurant" and each class, 500 images were randomly chosen from original dataset. the original dataset  is a large-scale venue classification dataset comprising approximately 1.8 million training images and 36,500 validation images across 365 classes.
 The original images are colorful and 256x256 pixelsin size and are available for download from the official Places website( Places365 website: http://places2.csail.mit.edu/download.html)